clickataxi/api-documentation/index.md

 	</tr>
 	<tr>
 		<td>unfulfilled</td>
-		<td>Order was not successfully completed and *no taxi will arrive*.
+		<td>Order was not successfully completed and <i>no taxi will arrive</i>.
 This might happen when taxi company doesn't pick up their phone, they are too busy to process more orders at the moment or address/area is illegal for some reason.
 If you are certain on address you could retry request within a couple of minutes.</td>
 	</tr>
 	<tr>
 		<td>assigned</td>